stef/libsphinx/README.md

 The response is sent to standard output.

 ### step 3 - derive password
-To derive a (currently hex) password, pass the response from step 2 on standard input and the filename of the tempfile from step 1 like:
+To derive a (currently hex) password, pass the response from step 2 on standard input and the filename of the tempfile and the challenge from step 1 like:

 ```
-fname=$(cat b) ./derive $fname <r0 >pwd0
+fname=$(cat b) ./derive $fname c <r0 >pwd0
 ```

 The derived password is sent to standard output and currently is a 32